 The Alabama Housing Affordability (AHA) Index uses 100 as a baseline number to provide an index score by market.
 The further from 100 the AHA Index score is, the more affordable a housing market is, all other things being equal.

-The Fourth Quarter 2019 Alabama Housing Affordability Index report from the Culverhouse College of Business at The University of Alabama gave Montgomery an AHA Index Score of 225.3, while Mobile received a score of 217.6 and Birmingham a score of 192.7.
+The First Quarter 2021 Alabama Housing Affordability Index report from the Culverhouse College of Business at The University of Alabama gave Montgomery an AHA Index Score of 204, while Mobile received a score of 177 and Birmingham a score of 180.
 This means that, based on the AHA Index Score, buying a house in Montgomery is more affordable than Birmingham or Mobile.

 Quality of Life

 Many people moving to Montgomery are amazed by the warm Southern hospitality, low cost of living and high quality of life.
 The job market is a balanced blend of production and service sectors.
 World-class culture, vibrant retail and dining, and state-of-the-art healthcare give Montgomery a small-town charm that’s hard to find in other cities of similar size.